 California EHM quarantine released

-No additional cases were confirmed during the quarantine monitoring period.
-The quarantine has been released.
+No additional cases at the facility were confirmed since the second horse tested positive on March 21.
+The quarantine has now been released.

 EDCC Health Watch is an Equine Network marketing program that utilizes information from the Equine Disease Communication Center (EDCC) to create and disseminate verified equine disease reports.
 The EDCC is an independent nonprofit organization that is supported by industry donations in order to provide open access to infectious disease information.